-Potable water for area residents is provided by the Princes Lakes Water Utility for residents of Princes Lakes, and by the Cordry/Sweetwater Water Utility for residents within the Conservancy District.
+Potable water for area residents is provided by the Cordry/Sweetwater Water Utility for residents within the Conservancy District.
 For residences outside of these service areas, drinking water comes from wells, ponds, or cisterns.
 In many areas of the Brown County portion of the watershed, water from wells is too salty or recharge rates are so slow, that surface water provides the only suitable source.
 (USDA- Soil Conservation Service, 1990)

 The Prince's Lakes Water Department is a drinking water treatment and distribution utility permitted by IDEM (Facility #IN5241007), and serves approximately 3945 customers.
 Water is provided from eight wells.
-Princes Lakes also supplies drinking water for Camp Atterbury and to the CSCD.
-According to IDEM records (IDEM- Drinking Water Branch), other than a few monitoring and reporting errors, there have been no permit violations resulting from the excedence of Maximum Contaminant Levels (MCL's) for drinking water.
+Princes Lakes supplies drinking water for Camp Atterbury and to the CSCD.
+According to IDEM records (IDEM-Drinking Water Branch), other than a few monitoring and reporting errors, there have been no permit violations resulting from the excedence of Maximum Contaminant Levels (MCL's) for drinking water.
 MCLs ensure that drinking water does not pose a short-term or long-term health risk.